-A non-refundable $300 program deposit is due on April 1st.
-The remaining program tuition of $2,499 is due no later than June 1st.
+A non-refundable $300 program deposit is due no later than April 1st.
+Students are encouraged to pay their program deposit upon receiving their acceptance materials as their seat in their preferred major studio will not be secured until deposit payment has been received.
+The remaining program tuition of $2,700 is due no later than June 1st.

-KCAI has adopted the policy of gender neutral restrooms on campus in a variety of buildings, including the Living Center.
+KCAI has adopted the policy of gender-neutral restrooms on campus in a variety of buildings.
+Single-gender restrooms are still available at certain locations throughout campus including the Living Center.
 This has been done in an effort to make KCAI’s campus more comfortable, safe and welcoming.
 KCAI values and celebrates the individuals that come together to form this community and seeks to provide spaces that respect the honor and dignity of everyone regardless of sex, gender or gender expression.

-Grades will be shared will students by August 15th.
+Grades will be shared with students by August 30th.

-Students may request a transcript on August 15th through the National Student Clearing House.
+Students may request a transcript starting August 30th through the National Student Clearing House.